9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 * query_nowhitespace - with whitespace totally removed
 * query_nowhitespace_nodash - with whitespace and dashes totally removed

-For example, the [Xor Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Xor.pm) handles query_raw and the [GoldenRatio](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GoldenRatio.pm) handles query_parts.
+For example, the [Xor Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Xor.pm) handles query_raw and the [ABC Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/ABC.pm) handles query_parts.

 **Returning html**.
 Goodies return text instant answers by default, but could return simple html as well.
 In that case, simply attach the html version to the end of the return statement: